Valery Gartung

-Valery Karlovich Gartung (Note: Also transliterated as Hartung.) (Вале́рий Ка́рлович Га́ртунг; born 12 November 1960) is a Russian politician serving as the Member of the State Duma since 1997.
+Valery Karlovich Gartung (Note: Also transliterated as Hartung.) (Вале́рий Ка́рлович Га́ртунг; born 12 November 1960) is a Russian politician.
+Chairman of the State Duma Russia committee on protection of competition from 12 October 2021 year.

+Serving as the deputy of the State Duma Russia since 1997.

 Biography

 He was born on 12 November 1960 in Kopeysk of Chelyabinsk Oblast in the family of a miner.
 Father is an ethnic German, mother is Etkul Cossack, raised three children.

 In 1978 he graduated from school.
 In 1983 he graduated from the faculty of automotive engineering of South Ural State University with a degree in mechanical engineering (with honors).
 Since 1983 he worked at the Chelyabinsk blacksmith-press plant as a mechanic, master, senior master, head of the site.
 Since 1988 - Chairman of the cooperative "Leader" (production of sports equipment and spare parts for cars), since 1992 was a General Director of the insurance company "AMESK".
 From 1996 to 1997 was a General Director of JSC "Chelyabinsk forge-and-press plant".

 In 1997 he founded the Children's Charity Fund named after Valery Gartung, which is headed by his wife Marina Gartung.